bensadeh/circumflex/README.md

 ## 👓 Reader Mode
-Press <kbd>Space</kbd> to read the submission link in Reader Mode in the pager `less`.
+Press <kbd>Space</kbd> to read the submission link in Reader Mode.

 **Note**: some websites do not work well with Reader Mode.
 If the submission URL points to a domain with known Reader Mode incompatibility, the link cannot be opened in Reader Mode.
 See [validator.go](/validator/validator.go) for a full list of incompatible sites.

-If you suspect that Reader Mode might work on incompatible domain, and you want to bypass the validation step, press <kbd>t</kbd> to open the article.
-If the validation list is inaccurate, please let me know.

 ## 🌈 Syntax highlighting
 ### Quotes